Everything you ever hoped to know about polling

-You can group of polls to create a self paced survey that participants can complete on their own.
-This is useful when ypolling participants are together at the same place at the same time.
-Surveys are great for self paced questionnaires, pre or post session assessments, and quizzes.
+You can group polls to create a self-paced survey that participants can complete on their own.
+This is useful when your participants are not together at the same place at the same time.
+Surveys are great for self-paced questionnaires, pre or post session assessments, and quizzes.

 Step 1.
 Start by organizing your polls into a group.
+A group is just a named and sorted list of polls to help organize your presentations and poll content.
 To group polls, go to your list of polls on the My Polls page.
 Select the polls you would like to group by checking the box next to each of their titles.
 Click the Group button at the top of the page to create a new group.

 You can edit the group’s title by clicking the edit icon to the right of New Group.

 Step 2.
-Next, convert your poll group to a survey by clicking the Convert to Survey Link.
-Note: Only polls that are unlocked will appear in your survey view.
+Next, convert your poll group to a survey by clicking the Convert to survey Link.

 Step 3.
 Click on the title of your new Survey to configure your survey options.
 Keep in mind, this will change the properties of the polls within the survey.

-As with your polls, you can only have one poll or multi-question survy active at a time on your PollEv.com/you-username response page.
+As with your polls, you can only have one poll or multi-question survey active at a time on your PollEv.com/your-username response page.
 Therefore, if you have a Survey active you will not be able to have a live poll active at the same time.